Presented is an examination of the various ways

-Light created by both lime and electric sources was also directed with reflectors and lenses.
-The lenses protected to a better extent the fabrics and glasses used to tint the light source... but superior colouring materials were to come about in the 1900s.
+Light created by both arc and electric filament sources was also collected and directed by reflectors and lenses.
+The lenses protected to a better extent the fabrics and glass used to tint the light source... but superior colouring materials were to come about in the 1900s.

 Once non-flame light sources were invented, tinted glass was the most common colouring agent for theatrical purposes.
 However, as the chemical industry developed, non-glass substitutes came to be.
 They became popular due to their low cost, low weight, greater colour selection, and their ease of cutting.
 These `plastic' media were not as fragile as glass -- at least initially in their service lives.

 This was one of the first `plastic' synthetic colour media devised.
 Made in Germany in the early 1900s, it used gelatin (yes, the same as you might eat for dessert).
 Gelatin is easily dyed and rolled into sheets.
 When dry, it forms a transparent, coloured sheet that is suitable for stage lighting in non-wet locations and when using low-wattage fixtures.